 However, the vast amount of campers, with their careless ways, destroyed the area, turning it into a dumping ground.

 In the 1980s Vai was declared a protected area and was thoroughly cleaned.
 Today, it is still considered one of the most beautiful beaches in Crete, the palm grove is fenced and protected, being the largest palm tree forest in Greece, and staying on the beach is strictly forbidden.

 The area, beyond its special and exotic beauty, is also interesting in terms of biodiversity, as many migratory birds stop in the area on their journey to and from Africa.

 Istro beach - credits: http://www.2811.gr

-The beach of Istro is a bit quieter in comparison to the other beaches of the island of Crete -which doesn’t mean that it is quiet altogether, especially during summertime-, away from the vibrant cosmopolitan vibe of beaches like Elafonisi, and it is ideal for leisure.
+The quiet beach of Istro is a bit quieter in comparison to the other Crete beaches -which doesn’t mean that it is quiet, especially during summertime-, away from the vibrant cosmopolitan vibe of beaches like Elafonisi, and it is ideal for leisure.

 Preveli Beach - credits: www.caravel.gr

 In the south of the region of Rethymnon, enclosed in a vastly vegetated area at the end of Kourtaliotiko gorge, lies Preveli beach.